cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/custom-datasets.rst

 Data can be inserted into Datasets using SQL.
 For example, you can write to a Dataset named ``ProductCatalog`` with this SQL query::

-  INSERT INTO TABLE cdap_user_productcatalog SELECT ...
+  INSERT INTO TABLE dataset_productcatalog SELECT ...

 In order for a Dataset to enable record insertion from SQL query, it simply has to expose a way to write records into itself.